I am a Developer turned Community Manager for the global open-source WordPress project with a current focus on education and training.

 🔖 Some initial information

-🌍 I live in Tauranga, New Zealand, having recently emigrated here from South Africa.
-I hold citizenship for both South Africa & New Zealand.
+🌏 I live in Tauranga, New Zealand, having recently emigrated here from South Africa.
+I hold citizenship for both 🇿🇦 South Africa and 🇳🇿 New Zealand, although I have a strong preference for remote work.

-💻 I have worked remotely for the last 7+ years, which has helped me to grow my skills in independent working, effective communication, working across timezones, self-management, and making the most of online collaboration tools.
+💻 I have worked remotely since 2012, which has helped me to grow my skills in independent working, effective communication, working across timezones, self-management, and making the most of online collaboration tools.

 🖥️ Find me online

 My online presence is focused on my personal site/blog as well as Twitter.
-My WordPress profile is also relevant since it highlights my involvement in the community that has been my primary work focus for the last 8+ years.
+You can also connect with me on Polywork.
+My WordPress profile is relevant since it highlights my involvement in the community that has been my primary work focus since 2012.

 👨🔧 Work Experience

 My career has been a natural and steady progression from programmer to community manager.
-In my current position, I am the team lead for a team that I have been working on for over four years – while the team lead promotion came relatively recently, I have been deeply involved in leadership within the team for a longer period.
+In my current position, I am leading a team that is focused on building and managing an online community education platform.
+I have been in a management role since 2019 and am deeply involved in leadership in many areas.

 Community Team Lead

-In my role as team lead, I oversee the day-to-day work of the team as well as focus on long-term strategic planning.
-There are 8 people on my team, all of who are skilled leaders in their own right, which adds an interesting layer as I am leading a team of already highly capable leaders.
-After spending so long working as an individual contributor on the team, the promotion to management has been a compelling challenge that I have relished and found hugely enriching, especially during the challenging year that 2020 has proved to be.
+In my role as team lead, I was overseeing the day-to-day work of the team as well as focus on long-term strategic planning.
+There were 8 people on my team, all of whom were skilled leaders in their own right, which added an interesting layer as I was leading a team of already highly capable leaders.
+After spending so long working as an individual contributor on the team, the promotion to management was a compelling challenge that I relished and found hugely enriching, especially during the challenging year that 2020 proved to be.

 I worked as a team member on the WordPress Community Team from within Automattic.
 We manage a large, global open-source software community, including over 700 local communities all over the world that host monthly events & annual conferences.